 Returning to school for the new term might mean you’re feeling a bit nervous – but you’re not alone.

-The guidance about keeping you safe at school has been updated so we’ve answered some of the questions you might have below.
+Because of the rise in coronavirus cases, due to Omicron, guidance about keeping you safe at school has been updated.
+We’ve answered and updated some of the questions you might have below.

 Will I still need to wear a face mask when I return to school?